 - Dispute resolution procedures

-Founders’ Agreement vs Shareholder Agreement: What’s the Difference?
+Founders’ Agreement vs. Shareholder Agreement: What’s the Difference?

-The difference between a founders’ agreement and a shareholders agreement is that a founders’ agreement can be used with any business entity such as LLCs, corporations, LLCs, etc, while a shareholder agreement is intended for corporations only.
+In contrast, a shareholder agreement is intended for corporations only.
 In addition, a founders’ agreement is drawn up and signed before a business launches its operation.
-A shareholders’ agreement is a legally binding contract that is created and signed sometime after a business has been in operation for a while.
+A shareholders’ agreement is a legally binding contract created and signed sometime after a business has been operating for a while.